GOTeDNA-OBON/gotedna/README.md

 ### Clean/tidy data

-As the Shiny app controls the filtering of each function internally, please filter to the taxonomy level and name necessary with `dplyr::filter()` when working with the code outside the app.
+As the Shiny app controls the filtering of each function internally, please filter to the taxonomy level and name that you wish to explore with `dplyr::filter()` when working with the code outside the app.

 The example data herein contains a sample of metabarcoding data from a single protocol, and contains only the species detected within genus *Acartia*.